singlestore-labs/sqlalchemy-singlestoredb/docs/src/api.rst

 Connections
 -----------

-Connections to SingleStore should be done by creating an SQLAlchemy engine first, then calling the :meth:`connect` method on that engine.
+Connections to SingleStoreDB should be done by creating an SQLAlchemy engine first, then calling the :meth:`connect` method on that engine.
 See the Getting Started section for more information.